Natural logarithm: History

 The concept of the natural logarithm was worked out by Gregoire de Saint-Vincent and Alphonse Antonio de Sarasa before 1649.
 Their work involved quadrature of the hyperbola with equation xy = 1, by determination of the area of hyperbolic sectors.
 Their solution generated the requisite "hyperbolic logarithm" function, which had the properties now associated with the natural logarithm.

 An early mention of the natural logarithm was by Nicholas Mercator in his work Logarithmotechnia, published in 1668, although the mathematics teacher John Speidell had already compiled a table of what in fact were effectively natural logarithms in 1619.
 It has been said that Speidell's logarithms were to the base e, but this is not entirely true due to complications with the values being expressed as integers.

 Notational conventions

 The notations ln x and log_{e} x both refer unambiguously to the natural logarithm of x, and log x without an explicit base may also refer to the natural logarithm.
 This usage is common in mathematics, along with some scientific contexts as well as in many programming languages.
 In some other contexts such as chemistry, however, log x can be used to denote the common (base 10) logarithm.
 It may also refer to the binary (base 2) logarithm in the context of computer science, particularly in the context of time complexity.

+Generally, the notation for the logarithm to base b of a number x is shown as log_{b} x.
+So the log of 8 to the base 2 would be log_{2} 8 = 3.